jay-joshy/allergyguide/content/tools/oit_calculator.md

 <br>
 {% admonition(type="danger", icon="danger", title="TERMS OF USE") %}

-**This tool is for informational and planning support only by clinicians**. _All dosing decisions should be reviewed and confirmed by the physician responsible for the patient’s care._ See [full terms of use](/tools/resources/oit-calculator-terms/).
+**This tool is for informational and planning support by clinicians**. _All dosing decisions should be reviewed and confirmed by the physician responsible for the patient’s care._ See [full terms of use](/tools/resources/oit-calculator-terms/).

 {% end %}